hinatacampaign/hinatacampaign.github.io/german-iris.md

 lyrics:  >+
     In the crowd on the street corner,

-    When I feel that I missed something,
+    When I'm feeling that loss,

     "It just wasn't meant to be"